 According to both researchers, it’s the small interactions rather than grand gestures that build trust and break it.
-“Sliding door moments,” as Gottman calls them, are the seemingly inconsequential day-to-day interactions we have over breakfast, while riding in the car, or standing in the kitchen at 9 p.m.
+“Sliding door moments” are the seemingly inconsequential day-to-day interactions we have over breakfast, while riding in the car, or standing in the kitchen at 9 p.m.
 Within each act of communication, there is an opportunity to build a connection.
-And when we don’t seize it, an insidious erosion of trust ensues, slowly overtime.
+And when we don’t seize it, an insidious erosion of trust ensues, slowly over time.

 Our relationships do not die from one swift blow.
 They die from the thousand tiny cuts that precede it.

 But choosing to trust is all about tolerance for risk, and our histories (both in childhood and with our partners) can inform how much we are willing to gamble.
-Brown speaks to the paradox of trust: we must risk vulnerability in order to build trust, and simultaneously, it is the building of trust that inspires vulnerability.
-And she recommends cultivating a delicate balance, one where we are generous in our assumptions of others and simultaneously able to set firm boundaries as a means to afford such generosity—being soft and tough at the same time, no small feat.
+Brown speaks to the paradox of trust.
+We must risk vulnerability to build trust.
+Simultaneously, it is the building of trust that inspires vulnerability.
+She recommends cultivating a delicate balance.
+This is where we are generous in our assumptions of others and simultaneously able to set firm boundaries as a means to afford such generosity.
+Being soft and tough at the same time is no small feat.

 When our stories write us

 According to Gottman, the final harbinger of a relationship ending is in how couples recall memories and the stories they tell.
 Memories, it turns out, are not static.
 They evolve, change, and are a living work-in-progress.
-When a relationship is nearing its end, at least one person is likely to carry a story inside themselves that no longer recollects the warm feelings they once had for their partner.
+When a relationship ending, at least one person is likely to carry a story inside themselves that no longer recollects the warm feelings they once had for their partner.

-Instead, a new narrative evolves, maximizing their partner’s negative traits, and quite likely, minimizing their own.
-“Self-righteous indignation” as Gottman aptly refers to it is a subtle form of contempt and is sulfuric acid for love.
+Instead, a new narrative evolves.
+It maximizes their partner’s negative traits and minimizes their own.
+“Self-righteous indignation,” as Gottman aptly refers to it, is a subtle form of contempt and is sulfuric acid for love.
 This story, laced with blame and bad memories, is the strongest indicator of an impending breakup or divorce.

 But, as Brown cautions, “We are meaning-making machines wired for survival.
 Anytime something bad happens, we scramble to make up a story, and our brain does not care if the story is right or wrong, and most likely, it is wrong.”
-She points out that in research when a story has limited data points, it is a conspiracy, and a lie told honestly is a confabulation.
+She points out that in research when a story has limited data points, it is a conspiracy.
+A lie told honestly is a confabulation.

 In social psychology, this pre-wired bias is referred to as the fundamental attribution error (FAE).
-The FAE speaks to our tendency to believe that others do bad things because they are bad people, and to ignore evidence to the contrary while simultaneously having a blind spot that allows us to minimize or overlook what our behaviors say about our character.
+The FAE speaks to our tendency to believe that others do bad things because they are bad people.
+We ignore evidence to the contrary while simultaneously having a blind spot that allows us to minimize or overlook what our behaviors say about our character.
 In short, we are partial to giving ourselves a pass while not extending the same generosity to others.

 In portraying ourselves as a hero or victim, we no longer ally with the relationship, but rather, armor up and see our partner as the enemy.
-And if memory is malleable, and we’re prone to spinning conspiracies and confabulations, there is a strong likelihood that we run the risk of hurting ourselves and those we love in assuming this stance.
+And if we’re prone to spinning conspiracies, there is a strong likelihood that we run the risk of hurting ourselves and those we love in assuming this stance.